-Another school that ran locally in Brantford, ON was the Mohawk Institute Residential School, known colloquially as "The Mushhole."
+The Mohawk Institute Residential School, known colloquially as "The Mushhole," is another institution that operated in nearby Brantford, ON.
 The school was converted into The Woodland Cultural Centre in 1972, dedicated to preserving the school's history and revitalizing the languages and cultures the school sought to destroy.
 In operation from 1831 to 1970, the Mushhole was run by the Anglican Church and is notorious for the abuses students faced there.
 Read more about the Mohawk Institute here.